Hesperian Health Guides

 APASC also got the local government to open the local school to their deaf children.
 The school hired trained teachers and started classes for deaf children.
 The deaf children joined the hearing children in many of the school's activities.
 Soon, the town was seeing sign language in the schools, in the shops, and in the streets.

-Before, many people had thought that deaf people were mentally slow.
+Before, many people had thought that deaf people were not as intelligent as hearing people.
 Now, they have new ideas about deafness.
 They see sign language interpreters at church services, deaf teenagers getting jobs in the community, and deaf children studying and playing with hearing children.

 APASC helped raise the level of awareness about deafness in their community.
 They have workshops and monthly meetings where parents can find support from other parents, and learn about deafness and how to communicate with their deaf children.
 APASC also printed a simple sign language dictionary with 500 signs that many people in the community use.